Not-So-Fun Run: Joggers In 'Gerrymander 5K' Must Run Oddly Shaped Route

 How do you make people understand the odd forms created by gerrymandering?
 Make them feel it in their toes.

-That's the idea behind the Gerrymander 5K happening Saturday in Asheville, N.C., which will trace the boundary between North Carolina's 10th and 11th congressional districts.
+That's the idea behind the Gerrymander 5K happening Saturday in Asheville, N.C., which will trace the boundary between North Carolina's 10th and 11th Congressional districts.

 That line splits the left-leaning city into two districts that, when combined with more conservative rural voters, both end up represented by Republicans.